reframe-hpc/reframe/docs/regression_test_api.rst

    Inserts a new regression test variable.
    The argument ``value`` sets the default value for the variable.
    A variable may not be declared more than once.
 However, it is possible to alter a variable's value after it was declared by simply assigning it a new value directly in the class body.
-   A variable may be set as required by simply assigning a variable as `required_variable`.
+   A variable may be set as required by simply assigning a variable as `required`.
    Note that a variable must be defined before is referenced in the regression test.
 Otherwise, an :py:exc:`AttributeError` will be raised.

    :param types: the supported types for the variable.